LinuxforPunks/homeassistant-to-dunst/README.md

 # homeassistant-to-dunst

-Some config files for sending a dinner alarm to LAN PCs from homeassistant to dunst
+Some config files for sending a "dinner" alarm via MQTT to multiple LAN PCs from homeassistant to dunst Mom presses button on tablet, and the kids' PCs in their rooms get this unmissable pop-up plus audio X11 desktop environments normally are good at putting these over the top of a game without crashing the game, but there is unlimited potential for malarky.
+MQTT is good for this because a dinner alarm can share/piggyback the nice UI of HomeAssistant, whilst also being extensible if in future I want also to flash a red light in dad's shed and drop myself through the ceiling into my trousers.

 Installation is from the *CLIENT* perspective, the setup in the HomeAssistant server is simple and done through the webgui

+e.g. Arch Linux, LXDE, Pulseaudio

 Everything here has the status of "NOTE TO SELF" and will only be useful to others if adjusted for what their clients are like

-e.g. Arch Linux, LXDE, Pulseaudio
+There is a classic Linux problem of a project taking a while to set up and needing multiple files, but not being worth making into a universal installer-script that would work on all client PCs.

+There must be brought together:- the init system + a notification daemon + an audio command + the Desktop Environment

 **1. DEPENDENCIES**